NFL Draft mode: The best style tweaks and flops from NFL draft prospects - ExBulletin

 Christian Gonzalez, BC, Oregon

-Gonzalez wears a white, double-breasted suit that apparently has some color in the lining, but he said on NFL Network that he’s saving that big reveal for later, likely when his name is called.
+Gonzalez wears a white double-breasted suit, and the jacket lining was a tribute to his Colombian heritage, the Colombian flag.
 He paired the suit with white sneakers with red stars.
 The all-white look is slick, and he has the long, lean cornerback build that can wear the hell out of a suit.
 Another victory.

 Will Anderson, EDGE, Alabama